When you Step Away From a Life You Had Planned

 There is a path that you are supposed to follow.
 For a well-led life.
 A path that takes you from the boisterous enthusiasm of your sometimes pimply faced youth through high school and on.
 To the expectation and rah-rah of those determined and dedicated university years.
 A path that is supposed to launch you into the world, on newly emergent adult type wings still wet and unfurling, fluttering and trying to fly.
 On your own.

 The path may take you through first jobs and first apartments and first loves and second loves and third dates and devastating breakups and then when the time is right, the path proposes marriage.
 Then maybe a first home.
-A small white saltbox outside Cincinnati, Ohio.
+A small painted brick saltbox outside Cincinnati, Ohio.
 You didn’t know when you started on this path where the house might be, but you knew there would be a house.
-Or two.
-Or more.
+Then another.
 In another place.
+And maybe another.
+With another move.

 This same path potentially brings a dog.
 Then a family.
 The 2.5 kids.
 The path is stable and secure and laid out for you.
 For the most part.
 If you walk it.
 If you want it.
 Follow the path.
 Work hard, raise your kids, buy a house, save for retirement, send them to college and launch them on their own paths.
 Work some more.
 Retire.
 Happy.
 Fulfilled.
 Knowing you followed the path.
 It is what you were supposed to do.
 It’s what you are supposed to do.